-On the APIs page of the Auth0 Dashboard, locate your API and click its name to view the available settings.
+On the APIs page of the Auth0 Dashboard, locate your API, and select its name to view the available settings.

 Id: A unique alphanumeric string generated by Auth0.
 This information is read-only, and you will only need it if you will be working directly with Auth0's Management API Resource Servers endpoints.